List of state highways in Louisiana (500–549): Louisiana Highway 548

+Louisiana Highway 548 (LA 548) runs 7.79 mi in Chatham.

 Louisiana Highway 549

 Louisiana Highway 549 (LA 549) runs 15.54 mi in a north–south direction from LA 15 north of Farmerville to the Arkansas state line north of Oakland, Union Parish.

 The route heads north from LA 15 and intersects LA 348 at Conway.
 LA 549 then passes the Union Wildlife Management Area and curves to the northeast at Truxno.
 Shortly before crossing the Arkansas state line, LA 549 intersects LA 551 in Oakland.
 The road continues toward Strong, Arkansas and US 82 as Arkansas Highway 275.
 It is an undivided two-lane highway for its entire length.